tmoula/The-Deployables/README.md

 - ⬜ Add to readme AI citation(s)
 - ⬜ Update readme with this task list
 - ⬜ Update readme database instructions
-- ⬜ Figure out port-forward with Postgres on GKE to connect local code to DB
-- ⬜ Figure out port-forward with RabbitMQ on GKE to connect local code to DB
 - ⬜ Pushing images to Harbor on GKE
 - ⬜ Secret for Harbor image container pulls
 - ⬜ Add namespace(s) to GKE cluster